Back to People

 1947Age 66

-Awarded U.S. Medal for Merit and other international prizes
+Awarded Medal for Merit (U.S.) and Gold Medal RSM

 Confidence